Think globally, act locally

 - there are ways to save energy in your home whether you live in a council property, rent privately or own your own home

 - use a local renewable energy provider, like BHEsco

 - learn how to plant trees properly, to give them a long life

-- volunteer with the Living Coast or environmental community groups across the city
+- volunteer with the Living Coast or the Sussex Wildlife Trust.

 - take a course or go to a talk on how to look after the planet through permaculture